About the Language Portal of Canada

 Use this section to find links to resources from across Canada.

-We have organized them for you into the following categories:
+We have organized them for you into seven categories:

 - writing resources

 - gender-inclusive writing

 - Indigenous languages

 Go to our Collection of Canadian language resources.

 Results of the Language Portal of Canada survey